talhagit/Web-Scraping-using-BeautifulSoup-Scrap-StackOverflow-Jobs/README.md

 **Requirments**

+* Bullet list

-pip install beautifulsoup4
+* pip install beautifulsoup4

-pip install pandas
+* pip install pandas

-You need to update your email addresses and password in the file to successfully send an email
+* You need to update your email addresses and password in the file to successfully send an email

-You need to set a folder 'results' in your directory.
+* You need to set a folder 'results' in your directory.

 **How to run**